alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Some key genes are not annotated in the GTF - manually add these gene names to the annotations file
+Some key genes are not annotated in the GTF - we manually add these gene names to the annotations file.

 ```R
 # read in annotations file